alexbejann/RoC/LANGUAGE-DESCRIPTION.md

 - ~~Specify block statements~~
 - Specify global and local scope
 - ~~Should we keep `functia` keyword in our language?~~ `Yes, we will keep the keyword`

+# TODO grammar:

+-	~~Probably just a typo, but a very dangerous one: 'functia ' contains a space! this means the space is part of the token.~~
+-	~~The rule method declaration can be written more concise by making ' 'returneaza' argument' optional, i.e. '('returneaza' argument)?'.
+What you have written is not wrong, but duplicate code is not good programming practice.~~
+-	The 'statement' rule is clearly work in progress, but well on its way.
+You have elaborated the if-else statement and the print statement.
+You have a good idea what the statements should look like given the description, sothe ext step is to make ANTLR rules for them.
+So the assignment, loops, function calls etc.
+-	I'm a bit uncertain about the role of 'expression' in the rule 'statement_body'.
+Does an expression without assignment make a valid line in your grammar, and what are its semantics?
+Like I said, C-like languages are expression-oriented meaning that an expression can be a statement.
+You may or may not want to do this.
+Depends on whether you make an assignment an expression or a statement.
+The rule 'statement_body' definitely needs rework, depending on what an expression means in your language.
+-	~~In rule 'variable_declaration' can be written simpler by collapsing the three types in one symbol.
+Then you have only one rule.
+You even have a symbol for it: 'argument' (which should be called type).
+I think I know why you expanded it in three rules, so that you can assign a label to each rule.
+Understandable, because you haven't had type checking yet.
+But just use one symbol, and do the type checking in Java code.~~
+-	In the 'expression' rule, a type is not an expression.
+Rather, it is part of a variable and function declaration.
+- Implement the `auto` keyword with the tuples in the grammar
+- Fix the expression for Relational operators
+- Fix print statement

 # RoC - A Romanian C based language